caguirre1378/Data-Analyst-Portfolio/README.md

 The project is organized into three primary modules:

-  1. **Laptop Allocation Module**
+  1. Laptop Allocation Module
-  - Objective: Allocate a limited number of laptops across three departments to maximize productivity within given departmental constraints.
+  - Objective: Strategically allocate a constrained number of laptops among three departments, maximizing productivity and operational efficiency while respecting departmental budgetary and resource constraints.

-  - Methodology: Applied LP and MILP to formulate and solve the problem in LINGO.
+  - Methodology: Formulated the allocation problem using LP and MILP to achieve optimal distribution based on departmental requirements.
+Implemented in LINGO, the model analyzed productivity gains relative to resource limitations, allowing for precise, need-based allocation aligned with organizational goals.

-  2. **Garment Component Shipping Module**
+  2. Garment Component Shipping Module
-  - Objective: Optimize shipping costs for a clothing company, balancing the flow of garment components from manufacturing sites to assembly facilities.
+  - Objective: Optimize the shipping logistics for a clothing company, reducing transportation costs by managing the flow of garment components from multiple manufacturing sites to designated assembly facilities.

-  - Methodology: Solved Transportation and Transshipment Problems, accommodating both balanced and unbalanced scenarios using LP in Excel Solver.
+  - Methodology: Tackled this as a Transportation and Transshipment Problem, accounting for both balanced (equal supply and demand) and unbalanced scenarios.
+Using LP in Excel Solver, the model minimized costs across varied routes while maintaining timely delivery schedules, resulting in a highly adaptable shipping plan that aligns with production timelines and reduces overhead.

-  3. **Network Cabling Module**
+  3. Network Cabling Module
-  - Objective: Minimize network cabling costs by effectively connecting computers to a central network/server.
+  - Objective: Minimize the infrastructure costs of network cabling by efficiently connecting a network of computers to a central server, ensuring low-latency communication and cost-effectiveness.

-  - Methodology: Utilized Network Flow Problems, implementing Minimum Spanning Tree and Shortest Path algorithms to find the optimal cabling paths.
+  - Methodology: Addressed this through Network Flow Problem-solving techniques, applying Minimum Spanning Tree and Shortest Path algorithms to determine optimal cabling paths.
+By implementing these algorithms, the module reduced installation costs while maintaining effective connectivity, supporting scalable network expansion for future needs.

 **Usage Instructions:**

 System Requirements:

-Software: Excel with Solver add-in, LINGO
+- Software: Excel with Solver add-in, LINGO

-Hardware: Standard system capable of running Microsoft Excel and LINGO
+- Hardware: Standard system capable of running Microsoft Excel and LINGO

 **Installation and Running Instructions:**

+1. File Setup

-Open the provided Excel and LINGO files.
+  - Open the provided Excel and LINGO files to ensure all components are accessible.
+  - Review the documentation to familiarize yourself with each module’s specific functions and requirements.

+2. Module Configuration

-For each module, follow the detailed steps in the documentation to adjust parameters as needed.
+  - For each module, follow the detailed steps in the accompanying documentation.
+Adjust parameters as necessary to tailor the solution to specific data inputs or business scenarios.
-Run Excel Solver or execute the LINGO script to view optimized results.
+  -Ensure that all necessary configurations, such as data input fields and solver constraints, are accurately set for optimal performance.

+3. Execution

+  - Excel: Launch the Excel Solver from the data analysis tab and run the module’s optimization functions.
+Solver configurations and constraints are pre-set, but can be modified for further refinement based on project requirements.
+  - LINGO: Execute the LINGO script directly to initiate the optimization process.
+The script is designed to run efficiently with the included parameters, but users may adjust variables and constraints for enhanced customization or expanded analytical depth.

+4. Results Verification
+  - After execution, review the generated results for each module.
+Confirm that outputs align with expected optimization outcomes.
+  - Test with varied input data to validate the robustness and adaptability of each module.

 **Testing and Debugging:**

+To ensure solution robustness and adaptability, the following testing and debugging processes were employed:

+1. Parameter Adjustment and Constraint Validation
-Adjust constraints and parameters to test solution adaptability.
+   - Refined constraints and adjusted parameters to test the solution's flexibility and resilience under varied scenarios, ensuring that it meets performance standards and business requirements.

+2. Sensitivity Analysis via Solver
-Use Solver’s sensitivity analysis for troubleshooting and refining results.
+   - Leveraged Solver’s sensitivity analysis to evaluate the impact of variable changes, identifying potential weaknesses and refining outcomes for accuracy and stability.

+3. Iterative Testing and Troubleshooting
+   - Conducted iterative testing to validate data integrity, fine-tune model assumptions, and optimize results, ensuring consistent performance across different use cases.

+These methods collectively strengthened the solution’s adaptability and ensured reliable, accurate outputs in diverse business contexts.

 **Contribution Guidelines:**

-Code of Conduct: Maintain respectful and collaborative communication.
-Workflow: Contributors should use the fork-and-pull model for code submissions.
+- Code of Conduct: Uphold respectful, clear, and collaborative communication in all interactions.
+Ensure an inclusive environment that values contributions from all team members and fosters constructive feedback.

+- Workflow: Follow the fork-and-pull model for code submissions, allowing contributors to work independently on improvements and new features.
+Submit pull requests for review and testing to ensure code integrity and compatibility with the main project.

-Style Guide: Adhere to structured, readable formatting for LINGO scripts and Excel formulas.
+- Style Guide: Maintain a structured, readable format for all scripts and formulas.
+For LINGO scripts and Excel formulas, adhere to consistent naming conventions, logical indentation, and documentation of complex logic to enhance readability and ease of maintenance.

 **Contribution and Licensing:**
 As a university project, this work is proprietary and intended for educational use within the scope of the course requirements.

 **Future Work and Feedback:**
-Potential expansions of this project include integrating advanced algorithms, automating the decision-making processes, and implementing solutions in enterprise systems.
-Feedback and contributions are encouraged to enhance project scope and applicability.
+Future enhancements could include integrating machine learning algorithms to predict customer trends, automating decision-making processes for resource optimization, and deploying the system within enterprise platforms for broader applicability.
+Real-time data integration and automated reporting would further support continuous business intelligence.
+Feedback and contributions from industry experts are encouraged to expand the project’s scope and real-world impact.

 ---